 This ever happened to you?

-But when you inspect the final stitches you find the hem struck by The Macabre Ridge Syndrome from you-know-where… The seam is so wobbly it looks like you sewed it after that party last Saturday.
+But when you inspect the seam, you find it’s so wobbly it looks like you sewed it after that party last Saturday.
 Uneven seams, skipped stitches, and wrinkles everywhere.

 You feel like crying.